While You Were Sleeping

 Parents Need to Know

-Parents need to know that this movie is basically an old fashioned comedy with a bit of cursing and some selfish behavior.
+Parents need to know that While You Were Sleeping is basically a charming, old-fashioned comedy with a bit of cursing and some selfish behavior.
 There's also a bit of sexual innuendo.

 What's the story?

 Lucy (Sandra Bullock) is a Chicago El train token collector who has a crush on a man (Peter Gallagher) who doesn't even know her.
 Then one day she sees him being mugged and pushed onto the El tracks -- she rescues him and goes with him to the hospital, where a nurse overhears her say to herself, "I was going to marry him."
 Soon everyone, including Peter's family, thinks she's Peter's fiancé, and Lucy soon finds herself too caught up in the affectionate madness to tell the truth.
 Even after Peter wakes up -- not remembering her but assuming it's amnesia -- and Lucy realizes she actually loves his brother, Jack (Bill Pullman), she still can't tell the truth.
 Will she end up marrying the right brother?

 This sweet, romantic fairy tale made a star out of Sandra Bullock, and gave Bill Pullman the chance to show off his softer side.
 Both give charming performances, and they're supported wonderfully by Peter Boyle, Jack Warden, and Glynis Johns.
 As Jack's eccentric family, these screen veterans provide a humorous backdrop for the story.
 Their good-natured warmth makes Lucy's pretense understandable, if not acceptable.